hongweilibran/MOTUM/README.md

 ### Automated segmentation tool
 We provide a Docker container to segment MR images on your side.
 *segment_one_subject.sh* is the shell script to run the container on one subject.
+Please make sure:
-Please make sure your FLAIR, T1, T1-ce, and T2 images have the same naming format as the *001-Glioma-AYEY* example before.
+(a) The FLAIR, T1, T1-ce, and T2 images have the same naming format as the *001-Glioma-AYEY* example before.
+(b) The *nvidia-container-toolkit* package is installed corrected.

 ### Preprocessing scripts
 We provide the shell pre-processing scripts based on existing packages.
 Please check the 'preprocessing' folder.